AnserBeg/soft-sme1/DATABASE_OPTIMIZATION_GUIDE.md

 ---

-This optimization guide provides a comprehensive approach to handling large NeuraTask databases efficiently.
+This optimization guide provides a comprehensive approach to handling large Aiven databases efficiently.
 The implemented strategies work together to provide significant performance improvements while maintaining system reliability and data integrity.